These are from my collection of sig quotes, collected from years of crawling about the Internet.

 "The Revs.
 Jackson and Sharpton give me the creeps.
 Al Sharpton hs done more damage to the black cause than George Wallace.
 He has suffocated the decent black leaders in New York.
 His transparent venal blackmail and extortion schemes taint all black leadership." -- Robert F. Kennedy Jr.

-"I do not belive that Washington should do for the people what they can do for themselves through local and private effort." -- John F. Kennedy, 1960
+"I do not believe that Washington should do for the people what they can do for themselves through local and private effort." -- John F. Kennedy, 1960

 P.J.O'Rourke QuotesClinton QuotesRKBA